tanvirIqbal/building-a-ci-cd-pipeline/README.md

 # Introduction
 This is my submission for the 'Building a CI/CD Pipeline' project as part of the 'Cloud DevOps using Microsoft Azure' nanodegree program from [Udacity](https://udacity.com).

 This project contains a python application that is designed to predict housing prices in Boston (the app is not developed by me).

+# Project Plan
 This repo will enable you to:
 - Deploy the app in Azure CloudShell
 - Deploy the app as an Azure App Service